 Who we are

-Valuable benefits for WEN members
+Valuable opportunities for WEN affiliates

-WEN membership is a unique opportunity to learn, collaborate, and stay up-to-date in the evolving industry of water education.
+The Water Educator Network is a unique opportunity to learn, collaborate, and stay up-to-date in the evolving industry of water education.

 - Opportunities for Networking and Collaboration: Water Education Colorado convenes frequent events, bringing together a statewide group of water educators.
 Gather to discuss needs, successes and challenges, and to explore partnerships with a dedicated group of peers.

 - Customized Communication: A customized bi-monthly e-newsletter brings water educators and outreach professionals the latest in Colorado water education and outreach.
 Look for content on training opportunities, upcoming funding, and new programs.
-Members have the opportunity to share content via the WEN e-newsletter and the WEN Google group.
+Affiliates have the opportunity to share content via the WEN e-newsletter and the WEN Google group.